Sad Day At Germany’s Leipzig Zoo After Lioness Eats Two Of Her Newborn Cubs

 According to an article by Africa Geographic, infanticide is not uncommon among animals, including big cats.
 Although its usually an adult lion who kills its cubs and eats them, the behavior is also sometimes witnessed among lionesses.

-Per the piece, killing of one’s cubs is to ensure the survival of the fittest — a notion that is often overlooked when studying the animal kingdom.
+Per the piece, the killing of one’s cubs is to ensure the survival of the fittest — a notion that is often overlooked when studying the animal kingdom.
 According to research, certain species of animals sometimes kill their own offspring as the act can provide certain benefits to the parent.
 These include increased opportunities for reproduction, scarcity of food and resources, abnormality, and direct nutritional benefits, among others.

 The article also mentioned that when a mother kills its cubs, referred to as filial infanticide, it can help her increase her lifetime reproductive success.
-At other times, lionesses kills their cubs if they are handicapped, weak or have an illness.
+At other times, lionesses kill their cubs if they are handicapped, weak or have an illness.

 Adult males, on the other hand, usually kill the cubs because the lioness does not go into heat if she is nursing the cubs.
 If cubs are killed, the female becomes receptive to mating again and enables adult males to procreate.